 The people of Massachusetts have always stood up for their right to repair.
-In 2012, voters passed a law that ensured residents' right to repair their car wherever they wanted.
-Now, it's time to do the same for electronics.
+In 2012, state voters passed a law that ensured residents' right to repair their car wherever they wanted.
+Now, it's time to do the same for electronics and other equipment.

 ** This form does not work for addresses outside of Massachusetts — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **